octo-models/octo/CONTRIBUTING.md

 We actively welcome your pull requests.

 1. Fork the repo and create your branch from `master`.
+2. Use `pre-commit` to follow the project code style guidelines.
-2. Test that a basic training starts with the debug dataset with: ``` python experiments/main/train.py --config experiments/main/configs/train_config.py:ci_debug_dataset  --name debug```
+3. Test that a basic training starts with the debug dataset with: ``` python experiments/main/train.py --config experiments/main/configs/train_config.py:ci_debug_dataset  --name debug```

 ## Issues